Masihuzzaman Serniabat

-Masihuzzaman Serniabat, BBP, OSP, ndu, psc (মাসিহুজ্জামান সেরনিয়াবাত; born 14 February 1962) is a former four star air officer who was the 15th Chief of the Air Staff of the Bangladesh Air Force.
-He was promoted to the rank of Air Chief Marshal on 30 July 2018.
+Masihuzzaman Serniabat, BBP, OSP, ndu, psc (মাসিহুজ্জামান সেরনিয়াবাত; born 14 February 1962) is a former four star air officer who was the 15th chief of air staff of the Bangladesh Air Force.
+He was promoted to the rank of air chief marshal on 30 July 2018.

 Early life

 Serniabat was born on 14 February 1962.
-He was educated at Notre Dame College, Dhaka and then enrolled at the Bangladesh Air Force Academy on 16 March 1980, graduating in June 1982.
+He was educated at Notre Dame College, Dhaka, and then enrolled at the Bangladesh Air Force Academy on 16 March 1980, graduating in June 1982.

 Career

-Serniabat was commissioned into the Bangladesh Air Force on 19 June 1982 in General Duties (Pilot) Branch.
+Serniabat was commissioned into the Bangladesh Air Force on 19 June 1982 in the General Duties (Pilot) Branch.
 He flew various types of aircraft, including PT-6, Fouga, F-6, F-7, F-7 BG, F-7MB, A-5, MiG-29, YAK-130 and SU-30 MKI (A).
 He attended a number of courses at home and abroad.
 He is a graduate of the Defence Services Command and Staff College in Bangladesh, the Royal Malaysian Armed Forces Staff College in Malaysia and the National Defence University in China.

-Serniabat became the chairperson of Bangladesh Air Force Welfare Trust on 12 June 2018.
+Serniabat became the chairperson of the Bangladesh Air Force Welfare Trust on 12 June 2018.

 Personal life

-He is married to Yasmeen Zaman, and has one son and one daughter.
-He is an ardent reader and a keen golfer.
+He is married to Yasmeen Zaman and has one son and one daughter.